 - 5.1 Table 1 summarises the Council's capital expenditure plans, both in terms of those agreed previously, and those forming part of the current budget cycle.
-The table sets out the Council's current expectations about whether these plans are to be financed by capital or revenue resources. - 5.2 Compared with the forecast in the 2017/18 TMSS General Fund capital spend has slipped back by around £89m in 2016/17 to 2017/18 and there remains an element of further slippage in future years.
-The risks are that: - continued slippage in new starts will push borrowing requirements to later years when interest rates are forecast to be higher than currently; - > slippage in the programme of capital receipts may increase the need to borrow in the medium-term.
+The table sets out the Council's current expectations reference the revenue or capital financing. - 5.2 Compared with the forecast in the original 2018/19 TMSS, General Fund capital spend has slipped back by around £139m in 2018/19 revised budget and there remains an element of further slippage in future years.
+The risks are that: - continued slippage in new starts will push borrowing requirements to later years when interest rates are forecast to be higher than currently; - slippage in the programme of capital receipts may increase the need to borrow in the medium-term.